What is Family Therapy?

-This form of family therapy is appropriate for individuals who cannot or do not want to involve other family members in the therapy.
+This form of family therapy is appropriate for individuals who cannot or do not want to involve other family members in the treatment.

 Bowenian therapy is built on eight concepts, of which the two core concepts are:

-- Triangulation — Venting in a relationship by talking to a third party to gain distance and provide stability with the one involved in a direct relationship.
+- Triangulation — Venting into a relationship by talking to a third party to gain distance and provide stability with the one involved in a direct connection.

-- Differentiation of self — The ability to separate feelings from thoughts in a relationship while still being able to stay emotionally connected to your relationships.
+- Differentiation of self — The ability to separate feelings from thoughts in a relationship while staying emotionally connected to your relationships.
 It helps members to be less emotionally reactive during times of stress.

 What is Group Therapy?

 Group therapy is a form of psychotherapy in which one or more mental health therapists or counselors work with a group of few patients.
 Therapists conduct group therapy in several settings, including private practices, community centers, and hospitals.